yahaiii/person-crud-api/README.md

 * `email` will store the email address of the person as a string.

 ## Deployment
-For deployment instructions, refer to the project's documentation in the docs/ directory.
+To deploy the API on a server, you can follow these general steps:

+Set up a server environment (e.g., AWS, Heroku, or your preferred hosting service).
+Configure environment variables for database connection details.
+Deploy the code to the server.
+Install required packages on the server using pip.
+Start the API on the server.

+## API Documentation
+For detailed information on API endpoints, request/response formats, and usage examples, refer to the API Documentation.

 ## License
 This project is licensed under the MIT License.

 ## Acknowledgments
-I thank HNG for graciously granting this task.
+I thank HNG for graciously providing this task.